samratashok/nishang/README.md

 PS C:\nishang> Get-Help Get-WLAN-Keys -Full

 ####Anti Virus
 Nishang scripts are flagged by many Anti Viruses as malicious.
-The scrripts on a target are meant to be used in memory which is very easy to do with PowerShell.
+The scripts on a target are meant to be used in memory which is very easy to do with PowerShell.
 Two basic methods to execute PowerShell scripts in memory:

 Method 1.
 Use the in-memory dowload and execute:
 Use below command to execute a PowerShell script from a remote shell, meterpreter native shell, a web shell etc. and the function exported by it.
 All the scripts in Nishang export a function with same name in the current PowerShell session.